chavanyash343/cowin-automation-extn/README.md

             Uttar Pradesh
             Uttarakhand
             West Bengal
-    3. district_name : Kindly write the correct case-senstive (capital letters and small letters) district name.
+    3. District name : Kindly write the correct case-senstive (capital letters and small letters) district name.
 You might want to go and check the spelling by going to portal once.
     ```
-4. Open this url in chrome browser [chrome://extensions/](chrome://extensions/)
-5. In the second top bar on the page, click on "Load unpacked"
-6. Select the unzipped folder containing the files you edited.
-7. The extension is now ready to use.
-8. Go to [https://selfregistration.cowin.gov.in/](https://selfregistration.cowin.gov.in/) directly and use the extension.
+9. To change autofill data, just click on the Red button on the top.

 ## What does it do?
-1. Fills in 9 digits of your phone number from the details you entered in `details.js` and clicks `Get OTP` when you enter 10th digit
+1. Fills in 9 digits of your phone number from the details you entered in autofill form and clicks `Get OTP` when you enter 10th digit
 2. Clicks `Verify & Proceed` when you enter 6 digits of OTP.
 3. Clicks on `Schedule Now` button once you select the member to be vaccinated.
-4. Automatically switches to `Search By District` and fills in State and District names from the details you filled into `details.js`
+4. Automatically switches to `Search By District` and fills in State and District names from the details you filled into autofill form.
 5. **The title of chrome tab shows a timer**.
 This timer tells you the time left in this session.
 Once timer shows negative, you will have to log out and log in again as ***cowin portal allows users to book only upto 15 mins once they enter OTP.*** After 15 mins, the OTP again needs to be requested and entered.

 ## Misc